 Ostuni boasts a marvellous history, as apparent in its old town, architecture, and ancient cobblestone streets.

-The cobblestone streets feature spectacular white houses that give the city its brilliant white appearance.
+The cobblestone streets feature spectacular white houses, giving the city its brilliant white appearance.
 Those narrow streets have plenty of shops and are suitable for strolling.
-There are also many restaurants and bars where you can enjoy a meal with a fantastic view.
+There are also many restaurants and bars to enjoy a meal and enjoy fantastic views.

-The centre of the old town features the 15th Century Gothic Cathedral, which is impressive outside and inside.
-You can also discover some old homes, which belonged to the noble and, of course, the striking Bishop’s Palace.
+The centre of the old town features the impressive 15th-century Gothic Cathedral, which is impressive both outside and inside.
+You can also discover some old homes that belonged to the nobles and, of course, the striking Bishop’s Palace.

 Best Things to Do in Puglia